sfproductlabs/roo/README.md

 curl -X GET http://localhost:6299/roo/v1/kvs/test #Searches the prefix _test_ curl -X GET http://localhost:6299/roo/v1/kvs #Gets everything in the _entire_ kv store (filter is on nothing)
 ```
-* Returns the rows searched using the SCAN query (in KV land its a prefix filter)
+* Returns the rows searched using the SCAN query (in KV land its a prefix filter) in JSON
-* The results are in base64, so you may need to convert them (unlike the GET single query above)
+* The resulting values are encoded in base64, so you may need to convert them (unlike the GET single query above which returns raw bytes)
 * Use ```window.atob("dGVzdCBkYXRh")``` in javascript.
 Use json.Unmarshall or string([]byte) in Golang Go if you want a string.

 ## TODO